Fort Lafayette: Construction

-Fort Lafayette was in the form of a square set on end, hence its first name of Fort Diamond.
+Fort Lafayette was in the form of a square set on end, hence its first name of "Fort Diamond".
 It held approximately 72 cannon (references vary) in three tiers, two in casemates and one in barbette mountings on the roof.
-The design allowed all the cannon in the southwest front to engage enemy ships entering the Narrows, with the northwest front also engaging if ships passed the fort.
-The fort was designed at the very end of the second system of US fortifications, and is not fully characteristic of either the second system or the third system.
-The fort was built of sandstone and brick.
-The fort was, however, vulnerable to bombardment from Brooklyn, and Fort Hamilton was built circa 1830 to prevent this.
-In the 1840s, as a captain in the Army Corps of Engineers, Robert E. Lee worked on repairs and improvements to the fort.
+The design allowed all the cannon in the southwest front to engage any attacking enemy ships entering the Narrows from the south in the Atlantic Ocean, with the northwest front also engaging if ships passed the fort.
+The fort was designed, after the experiences of the American Revolutionary War (1775-1783), resulting in the First System of American seacoast defense in the later independence era of the 1780s and 1790s at the end of the 18th century.

+The Second System of U.S. defensive seacoast fortifications and batteries following 1800 in the decades of the early 19th century, and is not fully characteristic of either the later completed Second System or the following Third System which followed the lessons learned in the War of 1812 (1812-1815) and parallel Napoleonic Wars in Europe, up to the mid-1800s and the ensuing conflict of the American Civil War (1861-1865).